What to Say to Someone Who Loses a Loved One

 When a close friend or family member dies, the grief can be overwhelming.
 Here are some ways to offer support:

-- Offer Practical Help : “Can I help with funeral arrangements or other tasks?”
+- Offer Practical Help: “Can I help with funeral arrangements or other specific things?”

-- Validate Their Emotions : “It’s okay to feel whatever you’re feeling right now.
-There is no right way to grieve.”
+- Validate Their Emotions: “It’s okay to feel whatever you’re feeling right now.
+There is no wrong way to grieve.”

-- Be There for the Long Haul : Grief doesn’t have a time limit.
+- Be There for a Long Time: Grief doesn’t have a time limit.
 Continue to offer support long after the funeral service is over.

-- Avoid the Wrong Thing : Steer clear of phrases that might invalidate their feelings, such as “At least they lived a long life” or “They wouldn’t want you to be sad.”
+- Avoid the Worst Things: Steer clear of phrases that might invalidate their feelings, such as “At least they lived a long life” or “They wouldn’t want you to be sad.”
+Those phrases often do more harm than good, despite good intentions.

 Practical Ways to Support a Grieving Person

-Beyond knowing what to say to someone who lost a loved one, there are many practical ways to support someone who is grieving.
+Beyond knowing what to say to someone who lost a loved one, there are many tangible ways to support someone who is grieving.
 Consider these actions to make a meaningful difference:

-- Check In Regularly : A quick text or phone call can remind them that they are not alone in their grief journey.
+- Check In Regularly: A quick text or phone call can remind them that they are not alone in the healing process.

 When you're grieving, platitudes aren't actually helpful.
 You can't solve someone's grief, and there's nothing you can say that will take it away.
 The most supportive thing you can do is to be present and willing to bear witness to their pain.